Delaware County HOUSEHOLD HAZARDOUS WASTE

 1. We survey the cars as they arrive 2.
 Our hazardous waste vendor unloads your car 3.
 You’re on your way

 Delaware County sponsors four (4) Household Hazardous Waste (HHW) Collection Events each year.
 Each year, the number of participants and the weights, particularly computers, TVs and e-waste increases.
-In 2014, we will continue to offer computer and portable TV recycling as well as small electronics (excluding items that contain Freon) at three of our four events.
 If you’ve ever participated in an event, you leave with a good feeling knowing you’ve disposed of your hazardous items in a responsible fashion

 To back up a bit… Delaware County has been hosting HHW Events since the early 1990’s.
 By 1998, Delaware County joined forces with the City of Philadelphia, Bucks, Chester and Montgomery Counties in an effort to remove HHW from the environment, collectively and more efficiently.
 The advantage for Delaware County residents is that if our scheduled events are not convenient, you may take your HHW to any one of the above counties’ events.
 Consequently, in 2014, there will be more than twenty opportunities for you to properly dispose of your Household Hazardous Waste.
 A list of dates and locations for the entire region should be available by mid-February.